 UK law states Data Controllers (office managers), who subcontract the handling of their data to a third party (a data processor), remain liable for that data.
 Data controllers must, therefore, be 100% sure that their processors have the proper processes and controls to protect their data.
 A data processor with ISO 27001 accreditation has been independently audited to have the relevant processes and controls.
 Read on to find out more.

 All Topwood's staff who come into contact with sensitive material are security vetted to BS7858.
-This level of vetting meets the requirements of shredding standard EN15713 and complies with HM Government Cabinet Office guidelines for Personnel Security Controls.
+This level of vetting meets the requirements of shredding standard EN15713 and complies with the HM Government Cabinet Office 2014 guidelines for Personnel Security Controls.
 Security vetting is completed on all staff prior to their engagement.

 Cross-cut shredding involves a secondary action that cuts strips like those an office shredder would cut, into much smaller fragments.
 Shred size does matter - the smaller the fragments the higher the security.
 Read on to find out more.